nupur100/Bolttech-Terraform-Assignment/Terraform.md

 **VPC**: To create Custom VPC and subnet with specified CIDR range.
 **EC2**: To create EC2 in this custom VPC with specified AMI and instance type.
 **IAM**: To create IAM permissions role with custom policy for Lambda function.
-**Lambda**: To create lambda function with the zip file code along with this IAM role permissions.
+**Lambda**: To create lambda function with the sample code along with this IAM role permissions.

 ```